0mega/0mega.github.io/_posts/2016-07-03-using-firebase-and-google-analytics-side-by-side.md

 ![user action tag](/images/firebase/user_action_tag.png)

 Now we can finally publish the container and download the json file to use in the app.
 This configuration should allow you to track the screen views and user events both in FA and GA.
 Build and run your app and check that you can see the correct screen views and events in GA realtime section.
-Hope this helps you to getting the benefit from both Firebase and Google Analytics.
+Hope this helps you to get the benefit from both Firebase and Google Analytics.
+Happy tracking!

 #### Things to bear in mind